 The use of illicit drugs and the abuse of alcohol are associated with many health risks including organic damage; impairment of brain activity, digestion, and blood circulation; impairment of physiological processes and mental functioning; and physical and psychological dependence.
 Such use during pregnancy may cause spontaneous abortion, various birth defects or fetal alcohol syndrome.
 Additionally, the illicit use of drugs increases the risk of contracting hepatitis, AIDS and other infections.
 If used excessively, the use of alcohol or drugs singly or in certain combinations may cause death.
-It is the policy of the Tennessee College of Applied Technology - McMinnville that the unlawful manufacture, distribution, possession, use or abuse of alcohol and illicit drugs on the TCAT McMinnville campus, on property owned or controlled by the Tennessee College of Applied Technology - McMinnville, or as part of any activity of TCAT McMinnville is strictly prohibited.
+It is the policy of the Tennessee College of Applied Technology - McMinnville that the unlawful manufacture, distribution, possession, use or abuse of alcohol and illicit drugs on the TCAT McMinnville campus, on property owned or controlled by the Tennessee College of Applied Technology - McMinnville is strictly prohibited.
 All students are subject to applicable federal, state and local laws related to this matter.
 Any violation of this policy will result in disciplinary actions.